MelJan/PyDeep/docs/tutorials/GRBM_natural_images.rst

 Theory
 ***********

-If you are new on GRBMs, you can have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_ .
+If you are new on GRBMs, `GRBM_2D_example <GRBM_2D_example.html#GRBM_2D_example>`__.

-For an theoretical and empirical analysis of on GRBMs on natural image patches see `Gaussian-binary restricted Boltzmann machines for modeling natural image statistics.
-Melchior, J., Wang, N., & Wiskott, L..
-(2017).
-PLOS ONE, 12(2), 1–24. <http://doi.org/10.1371/journal.pone.0171015>`_
+For a theoretical and empirical analysis of on GRBMs on natural image patches see `Gaussian-binary restricted Boltzmann machines for modeling natural image statistics.
+Melchior et. al. PLOS ONE 2017 <http://doi.org/10.1371/journal.pone.0171015>`_

 Results
 ***********